CIT2318/intro-to-laravel/intro-to-laravel.md

 ```
 function index()
 {
     $films = Film::all();
-        return view('film/allfilms',['films' => $films]);
+    return view('film/list-view',['films' => $films]);
 }
 ```

 * Hopefully, you can see how the active record pattern is working.
 We want a list of all the films, so we call the *all* method.
-This has been defined automatically for us by the Eloquent ORM (https://laravel.com/docs/5.4/eloquent)
+This has been defined automatically for us by the Eloquent ORM (https://laravel.com/docs/5.5/eloquent)
 * Also note that the *all* method returns an array of film objects, and this array is passed to the view.
-Open *allfilms.blade.php*.
+Open *list-view.blade.php*.
 Modify it so that it uses this array of film objects:

 ```
 @extends('layouts.master')

-@section('title', 'All Films')
+@section('title', 'View All Films')

 @section('content')
     <h1>View All Films</h1>